0x000NULL/StrideSync/docs/developer-guides/setup.md

 # Development Setup

-This guide will help you set up the development environment for StrideSync.
+This guide will help you set up the development environment for Stride Keeper.

 ## Prerequisites